 Disney costumes are fantastic book character costumes – from Frozen Halloween Costumes to Cruella Deville.
 Go beyond Harry Potter and Dr Seuss with these book character costume ideas!
 If you want to dress up as a literary character for Halloween, you’ll find costume ideas that range from Captain Underpants to the Man in the Yellow Hat (from Curious George).

 If you aren’t ready to make your own book character costume, check out the Fairy-Tale & Storybook Costumes on BuyCostumes.com.

-When Ted (the Man in the Yellow Hat) realizes his new best friend is a monkey, he says, “It is the same hat!
+Book character costumes such as Ted – the Man in the Yellow Hat – in Curious George – is a great costume from literature.
+When Ted realizes his new best friend is a monkey, he says, “It is the same hat!
 And the same monkey!
 You followed me all the way from Africa?
 To Play peekaboo?”

 Another set of book character costume ideas is from The Wizard of Oz.
 Check out the Tin Man Costume from BuyCostumes.com, or the The Wizard of Oz Scarecrow Costume.
 The Wizard of Oz is a classic book and movie, and a good choice for a book character costume idea.

 Here are more Halloween costumes from books and literature to consider, for both kids and adults…

 Book Character Costume Ideas

 Max from Where the Wild Things Are – For more book character costumes – including how to make Max from Where the Wild Things Are by Maurice Sendak – go to Conversation-Starting Halloween Costume Ideas.
 That’s where I found this wonderful image of Max!